jha-abhinav/jha-abhinav.github.io/courses_taken_at_iiser_tirupati.md

 <!--# Courses taken at iiser tirupati-->
-BSMS is a five year program, during the first two years we study all four subjects and then we specialize in a particular subject.
+BSMS is a five year program, during the first two years we study all four subjects and then we may specialize in a particular subject.

 This is an exhaustive list of courses that I've taken till now at IISER tirupati.